 Travel can, however, create an awkward gap in your resume – but it doesn’t have to.
 Travelling provides a unique opportunity to add to your skillset, and studying while you’re travelling, or studying in order to travel, are both worthy pursuits – and more possible now than ever before.

-Enter distance education – a mode of study that’s becoming increasingly popular because of the flexibility it provides.
-‘Distance ed’ offers a swathe of benefits for those who don’t want to be bound to on-campus obligations, and who are capable of disciplining themselves to study alone.
+Enter online study which offers a swathe of benefits for those who don’t want to be bound to on-campus obligations, and who are capable of disciplining themselves to study alone.
 You get the same support as on-campus students and the same level of dialogue with tutors – you just do it where you want to, be it Paris, Buenos Aires or Timbuktu.

 If you’re not keen on studying while you’re travelling, you might like the idea of studying to facilitate your travel, to give you skills that you can take overseas (so you don’t have to busk, beg, or bust your back picking fruit).
 The good news is that there are many courses, short and long, that will help you find employment elsewhere.